-When I first started targeting largemouth bass, punching grass mats was the first “specialized technique” that I really started to study.
+When I first started targeting largemouth bass, punching grass mats were the first “specialized technique” that I really started to study.
 I had hacked-around shorelines and bays before, and I knew that I enjoyed fishing shallow water.
 I had a flipping stick, some jigs, and a handful of plastics and terminal tackle.
 I quickly discovered, however, that getting baits to the fish was not as easy as it seemed.

 I remember drifting along an undercut row of bulrushes and looking at the mats of blown-in vegetation on the edge.
 “There has to be fish under there”, I thought to myself.
-The best I could do though, was drop my bait through small openings or along the edge.
+The best I could do though was drop my bait through small openings or along the edge.
 I caught enough fish to keep my interest up, but I knew there had to be a better way.
 I also knew that if I could get into the heart of those big mats, I’d be targeting fish that few other anglers would.

-Fast-forward to present day, and least half of my big fish have come from under mats.
+Fast-forward to the present day, and least half of my big fish have come from under mats.
 I’ll admit it; I love to pitch and swim my own Left Hook Outdoors jigs everywhere bass swim, but I’ve caught just as many hogs punching grass mats.
-The key to my success was seeing that punching mats was more than just flipping and pitching.
+The key to my success was seeing that punching mats were more than just flipping and pitching.
 It required bigger gear, heavier tackle, shorter pitches, and even more attention to the details of fish location.

 CHOOSE YOUR WEAPON

 Rod selection for punching comes down to personal preference as much as it does function.
 I caught some beautiful fish under mats long before I owned expensive gear.
 While your rod doesn’t need a big price tag to catch fish, there are a few qualities that are essential;